uniextra/PlexArrs/README.md

-# Telegram Sonarr/Radarr Bot
+# Telegram Sonarr/Radarr/qBittorrent Bot

 This bot allows you to interact with your Sonarr and Radarr instances via Telegram to search for and add movies or series.
+It also includes functionality to view the status of your qBittorrent downloads.

 ## Prerequisites

 *   **Docker:** Must be installed on the host machine where Portainer is running or on a host managed by Portainer.
 *   **Portainer:** A running instance of Portainer connected to your Docker environment.
 *   **Sonarr & Radarr:** Running instances of Sonarr and Radarr accessible from where the bot container will run.
+*   **qBittorrent:** A running instance of qBittorrent with its Web UI enabled, accessible from where the bot container will run.
 *   **Telegram Bot Token:** Obtain a token by talking to the [BotFather](https://t.me/botfather) on Telegram.

 ## Configuration